The question is often asked: “What is The City of St. Jude?”

 …And The City of St. Jude is that response.
 It is a city within a city—a remnant of real people helping real people.
 An honoring of the call recorded in the book of Isaiah: “Make justice your aim; redress the wronged, hear the orphan’s plea, defend the widow . . .After that you shall be called City of Justice, faithful city.”(Isaiah 1:16, 26)

 To thousands of underprivileged families, we are a helping hand in meeting their most basic human needs.
 To children who are developmentally disabled, we are nurturers, protectors and comforters.
-To students in grades 7-12, we are teachers who aspire them toward academic excellence and spiritual growth.
 To the senior residents, we are a safe, affordable haven and community.

 The City of St. Jude was founded on Father Harold Purcell’s vision of providing spiritual, social, health and educational enrichment that transcend race, sex, religious affiliation and national origin.
 It is our mission to see all people—from the poor in resources to the poor in spirit—prosper.
 We believe that every family we feed, every child we care for and every soul we comfort is food, care and comfort unto Christ himself.